Victory (Slick Rick album)

 Victory is the fifth studio album by American rapper Slick Rick.
-It was released on June 13, 2025, by 7Wallace Music and Mass Appeal Records.
+It was released on June 13, 2025, through 7Wallace Music and Mass Appeal Records.
+Victory was Rick's first album since 1999's The Art of Storytelling, as well as the first album in Mass Appeal's "Legend Has It..." series, in which seven albums by Golden Age East Coast rappers were released during the span of 2025.

 Background

-On April 16, 2025, Mass Appeal Records announced a series titled Legend Has It..., which features seven albums set to be released in 2025, from Nas & DJ Premier, Ghostface Killah, Raekwon, Mobb Deep, De La Soul, Big L, plus one "guest of honour", which later turned out to be Slick Rick.
+On April 16, 2025, Mass Appeal Records announced a series titled "Legend Has It...", which features seven albums set to be released in 2025, from Nas & DJ Premier, Ghostface Killah, Raekwon, Mobb Deep, De La Soul, Big L, plus one "guest of honour", which later turned out to be Slick Rick.

 Reception

 Pitchfork rated the album 6.7 out of ten and described it as "a short, stylish legacy album born out of boredom and an apparent itch to jog the memories of anyone who might've forgotten that this rap thing wouldn't be the same without MC Ricky D."

 Rolling Stone assigned it three stars, noting it "resembles a visual album akin to Beyoncé's Lemonade, but without that piece's poetic reflections on Black identity and culture."

 It was given a score of 45 percent by Spectrum Culture, which remarked, "Despite one outlandish and provocative track, this album from a hip hop legend feels like a perfunctory lifetime achievement award given by the artist himself."

-Stereogum gave a positive review, calling Victory "a worthwhile adventure — even with some lame detours."
-Reviewer Peter A. Berry praised Slick Rick’s enduring wit and delivery, writing that the album "sees Slick Rick in cruise control of all his preternatural gifts" and that tracks like “Documents” showcase "two masters of their realm" in Rick and Nas.
-Berry noted, however, that the interludes "oscillate between self-serious and just flat-out shallow," slowing the album’s momentum.
+Stereogum gave a positive review, calling Victory "a worthwhile adventure—even with some lame detours."
+Reviewer Peter A. Berry praised Slick Rick's enduring wit and delivery, writing that the album "sees Slick Rick in cruise control of all his preternatural gifts" and that tracks like "Documents" showcase "two masters of their realm" in Rick and Nas.
+Berry noted, however, that the interludes "oscillate between self-serious and just flat-out shallow", slowing the album's momentum.